ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Feature Requests
 ----------------
-We encourage users to submit ideas for improvements to PyAEDT.
-To suggest an improvement, create an issue on the respective Issues page with a ``Feature Request`` label.
+We encourage users to submit ideas for improvements to PyAnsys libraries.
+To suggest an improvement, create an issue on the Issues page for the respective PyAnsys library and tag it with a ``Feature Request`` label.

 Use a descriptive title and provide ample background information to help the community implement the desired functionality.
 For example, if you would like a reader for a specific file format, provide a link to documentation of this file format and possibly provide some sample files and screenshots.
 We will use the issue thread as a place to discuss and provide feedback.

 Reporting Bugs
 --------------
-If you encounter a bugs or your workflow crashes while using a PyAnsys library, please create an issue on the respective `issues`_ page with an appropriate label so that it can be promptly addressed.
+If you encounter a bug or your workflow crashes while using a PyAnsys library, please create an issue on the `issues`_ page for the respective PyAnsys library and tag it with an appropriate label so that it can be promptly addressed.
 When reporting an issue, be as descriptive as possible so that the issue can be reproduced.
 Whenever possible, provide a traceback, screenshot, and sample files to help us address the issue.

 .. _issues:

 Issues
 ------
-For general or technical questions about pyAEDT, its applications, or about software usage, you can create issues for the applicable respsitory at:
+For general or technical questions about a PyAnsys libary, its applications, or about software usage, you can create issues for the applicable repository at:

 - `PyAEDT Issues <https://github.com/pyansys/pyaedt/issues>`_
 - `PyMAPDL Issues <https://github.com/pyansys/pymapdl/issues>`_